Rural

 The original late–gothic church “O.L.-Vrouwekerk” was also destroyed by fire.
 After the fire of 1852 this house of prayer was reconstructed in the neo–classical style.
 The choir still shows the original style, existing out of sandstone and fitted with simple lancets.
 The church organ was classified.

-completely surrounded by a moat, just outside the town centre, lies the
+nature and completely surrounded by a moat, just outside the town centre, lies

-presbytery, which dates from 1637.
-This protected monument was completely restored
+the presbytery, which dates from 1637.
+This protected monument was completely

-being in about 1753.
-Besides the in 1919 rebuilt church, the fine “Terlinden
+Schiplaken came into being in about 1753.
+Besides the in 1919 rebuilt church,

 Municipal: